 122. Who has most recently ridden on a magic carpet?

-You may need to use your imagination here if no-one ever has!
+You may need to use your imagination here if no one ever has!
 Maybe who most recently sat on a rug?
-Anyway, it’s from the game 1001 Karawane where players are searching the desert for magic artefacts.
+Anyway, it’s from the game 1001 Karawane where players are searching the desert for magic artifacts.
 But they must carefully manage their water and protect their caravan.
-The first player to acquire 3 magic artefacts is the winner.
+The first player to acquire 3 magic artifacts is the winner.